-Figure 11b shows the same 10-min snapshot (19:00Z) of wind speed and direction profiles from S1, M7, M5 and sodar RASS at the central position.
-The instruments at the CP agree and show quiescent easterly winds.
+- 5 Figure 11b shows the same 10-min snapshot (19:00Z) of wind speed and direction profiles from S1, M7, M5 and sodar RASS at the central position.
+The instruments at the CP agree and show weak easterly winds.
 Additionally, the wind speed profile at M5 further highlights the valley channeling effect, with measurements located 1 km east and 20 m below CP.
-The

-15 potential temperature profiles (figure 11c) from S1, M5 and sodar RASS agree and show a stable boundary layer.
-The presence of a stratified valley floor with stagnant flow agrees with similar observations of METCRAX II (Lehner et al., 2016), but here in a scale ten times larger.
+The potential temperature profiles (figure 11c) from S1, M5 and sodar RASS agree and show a thermal inversion.
+The presence of a stratified valley floor with stagnant flow agrees with similar observations of METCRAX II (Lehner et al., 2016), but here in - 10 a horizontal scale ten times larger.

 This case shows that the lee-side hydraulic jump is characterised by a Fr transition from supercritical Fr > 1 at the mountain to subcritical Fr < 1 at the valley floor.
-After inspecting the entire year period with concurrent data from MP5 (mountain top)
+After inspecting the entire year period with concurrent data from MP5 (mountain top) and M5 (valley floor), approximately 35% of all the stably stratified periods reproduce a similar Fr transition.
+Thus, considering only southerly winds, the occurrence of the hydraulic jump could reach 10% of the time, suggesting that the current dataset could be switch be for a deepen study on such phenomena.